Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Walk around Ben Thanh Market

-This is the most popular market in Vietnam and while it is touristy and slightly more expensive than other markets in Ho Chi Minh City, I think it’s still worth walking around, especially since it’s so close to many of the other sights that you will see in the center of Ho Chi Minh City.
+This is the most popular market in Vietnam, and while it is touristy and slightly more expensive than other markets in Ho Chi Minh City, I think it’s still worth walking around.
+That’s mostly because it’s so close to many of the other sights that you will see in the center of Ho Chi Minh City, rather than of itself being essential viewing.

 See a piece of history at Independence Palace

-Independence Palace (also called Reunification Palace) is a must-see in Saigon, as one of the most famous buildings in the city.
+Whatever you call it, Independence/Reunification Palace is a must-see in Saigon, as one of the most famous buildings in the city.
 Tickets cost 40,000 dong, less than $2 USD.
-I visited right after it reopened at 1 and thought that was perfect, as it was pretty peaceful when I was there and easy to snap photos without massive groups of people crowding it.
+I visited right after it reopened at 1 PM and thought that was perfect, as it was pretty peaceful when I was there and easy to snap photos without massive groups of people crowding it.
 By the time I left, huge groups were arriving, so I think I had good timing.

 Notre Dame Basilica